Work Injuries and Illnesses by Part of Body

 - Shoulder: 28

 The nonfatal data covers occupational injuries and illnesses in the private sector and comes from the BLS Survey of Occupational Injuries and Illnesses for 2020.
 Historic data are also available by hovering over data points to see trends from 2011 through 2020 or by adjusting the year filter.
 The estimates are the number of cases involving days away from work (with or without days of restricted work activity).
-This data does not cover the self-employed or unpaid family workers.
+These data do not cover the self-employed or unpaid family workers.
 These estimates also exclude federal, state, and local government employees.

 Data are presented for the sex, age, occupation, and industry of the worker; and for the nature of the injury or illness, the source of the injury or illness, and the event or exposure that produced the injury or illness.
 For a more accurate comparison of injury and illness frequency, adjust the category “level of detail” filter to compare categories of similar scope.